mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - PILQR for RL parts
   - Huber-style loss

+1. Kim, Wonsik, Bhavya Goyal, Kunal Chawla, Jungmin Lee, and Keunjoo Kwon.
+"Attention-based ensemble for deep metric learning."
+In Proceedings of the European Conference on Computer Vision (ECCV), pp. 736-751.
+2018.

 ## 2019

+1. Wang, Xun, Xintong Han, Weilin Huang, Dengke Dong, and Matthew R. Scott.
+"Multi-similarity loss with general pair weighting for deep metric learning."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 5022-5030.
+2019.
+  - (TP) Establish a General Pair Weighting (GPW) framework: casts the sampling problem of deep metric learning into a unified view of pair weighting through gradient analysis, (tool for understanding recent pair-based loss functions)
+  - (TP) Various existing pair-based methods are compared and discussed comprehensively, with clear differences and key limitations identified;
+  - (TP) Proposes new loss called multi-similarity loss (MS loss) under the GPW,
+    - implemented in two iterative steps (i.e., mining and weighting): consider three similarities for pair weighting, providing a more principled approach for collecting and weighting informative pairs (state-of-the-art performance on four image retrieval benchmarks)

 1. Dwibedi, Debidatta, Yusuf Aytar, Jonathan Tompson, Pierre Sermanet, and Andrew Zisserman.
 "Temporal cycle-consistency learning."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 1801-1810.
 2019.
   - Temporal video alignment problem: the task of finding correspondences across multiple videos despite many factors of variation